Ida Tarbell: Writing style and methodology

-Tarbell's methodology for writing was to work and work hard.
+Tarbell was known for her strong work ethic in writing.
 Tarbell's early background in the sciences brought a touch of scientific inquiry to her investigations.
 Each statement she made was supported by facts so much so that her early works have been described as drowning in facts.
 Her method was also scholarly and driven by the demands of magazine deadlines.
 She could dictate as many as twenty letters a day from a "To Be Answered" pile on her desk.

 Tarbell was extremely thorough when conducting research.
 At the time she began Lincoln's biography, he had been dead for only 30 years, and Tarbell traveled far and wide interviewing Lincoln's contemporaries.
 Her research uncovered more than 300 documents including unpublished speeches, letters, pictures and personal anecdotes.
 It was through the use of well-selected anecdotes in her biographies that Tarbell was able to breathe life into the subject and offer new perspectives.
 When writing a biography, Tarbell suggested that the writer should "start by wiping out of his mind all that he knows about the man, start as if you had never before heard of him.
 Everything then is fresh, new.
 Your mind, feeding on this fresh material, sees things in a new way".
 Tarbell's inclusion of anecdotes gave new perspectives to her subjects.
 Tarbell double-checked the Lincoln articles for accuracy by sending them out to those whose information she had included.

-Tarbell's writing has been described as fair and professional, and her methods have been used widely to train other investigative journalists.
+Tarbell's writing has been described by a biographer as fair and professional, (though some later observers have been less kind, accusing her of cherry picking data to support her conclusions) and her methods have been used widely to train other investigative journalists.
 When conducting and presenting the details about Standard Oil's business practices she wanted to present her materials as historical documentation and narrative.
 Tarbell's technique in researching corporations through government documents, lawsuits, and interviews managed to break through a secretive corporation and evasive CEO.

 Tarbell liked to work from a desk covered in research materials.
 While working on The History of Standard Oil, Tarbell worked from home in her study with a break once a day to go to the McClure's office.
 At home in New York, she sat on a bentwood chair at a partners desk with messy heaps of paper.
 Tarbell would gather the books, transcripts, and clippings she needed, put them in order and write.
 When a chapter was finished and handed in, she reviewed the material again and rearranged its order for her next installment.
 On her Connecticut farm, Tarbell worked from a mahogany desk in a sunny library.